 - Extinguish all smoking materials and any open flames before fueling your vehicle. - Always turn off the vehicle before fueling. - Automotive fuels can be harmful or fatal if swallowed.
 Fuel such as gasoline is highly toxic and if swallowed can cause death or permanent injury.
-If fuel is
+If fuel is swallowed, call a physician immediat immediately apparent.
+The toxic effect swallowed, call a physician immediately, even if no symptoms are immediately apparent.
+The toxic effects of fuel may not be visible for hours.

-- Avoid getting fuel liquid in your eyes.
+- Avoid inhaling fuel vapors.
+Inhaling too much fuel vapor of any kind can lead to eye and respiratory tract irritation.
+In severe cases, excessive or prolonged breathing of fuel vapor can cause serious illness and permanent injury. - Avoid getting fuel liquid in your eyes.
 If fuel is splashed in the eyes, remove contact lenses (if worn), flush with water for 15 minutes and seek medical attention.
 Failure to seek proper medical attention could lead to permanent injury. - Fuels can also be harmful if absorbed through the skin.
 If fuel is splashed on the skin and/or clothing, promptly remove contaminated clothing and wash skin thoroughly with soap and water.
 Repeated or prolonged skin contact with fuel liquid or vapor causes skin irritation. - Be particularly careful if you are taking "Antabuse" or other forms of disulfiram for the treatment of alcoholism.
 Breathing gasoline vapors, or skin contact could cause an adverse reaction.
 In sensitive individuals, serious personal injury or sickness may result.
 If fuel is splashed on the skin, promptly wash skin thoroughly with soap and water.
 Consult a physician immediately if you experience an adverse reaction.